 - Carefully add gnocchi to boiling water give them a gentle stir.
 Cook for 2-3 minutes until gnocchi float to the top of the water.
 Drain and toss with your favorite sauce.

-For the sauce: For these photos, I melted 4 Tbsp. of unsalted butter in a skillet with fresh rosemary, basil, salt, and pepper, then tossed it with the gnocchi and a splash of the gnocchi’s cooking liquid.
+For the sauce: For these photos, I melted 4 Tablespoons of unsalted butter in a skillet with fresh rosemary, basil, salt, and pepper, then tossed it with the gnocchi and a splash of the gnocchi’s cooking water.
 The gnocchi are topped with shaved parmesan, an extra dusting of fresh ground black pepper, and fresh basil.
 I also love these gnocchi with tomato sauce, browned butter and sage, garlic alfredo, or my parmesan spinach gnocchi recipe!

 A note about potatoes: I’ve tested this gnocchi with a variety of different mashed potatoes – it’s worked fine whether your potatoes are riced, mashed with lumps, peeled, or with some skins.
 (For more on mashing techniques, check out Mashed Potatoes 101!)